 What, you mean pleasantly plump??
 Probably the Fattis and Monis (South African pasta manufacturers) Pasta Cookbook.
 It it has the distinction of containing the Best Pasta Sauce in the World – chicken, bacon, tomatoes, tomato puree, cream and wine.
 Heaven.

 4. Porniest cookbook?

 No contest there – Pasella Kook, the big blue one on the left.
 Yes, it even beats Nigella in its finger-licking, dough-kneading physicality… And every few pages there are pics of the astonishingly attractive young TV chefs (it is a book to go with a series in South Africa) smearing each other with melted chocolate, wrapping fresh pasta around themselves or other such culinary high-jinks.
 Porny indeed.

 5. Sophie’s Choice cookbook?

 Silly question.
 The red-spined index book where I write or paste all the recipes I collect from friends, family, the internet, magazines etc etc. Most are tried and tested and most are well loved.
 It ain’t pretty but it works, and it’s the only recipe book I brought with me from SA, which tells you a lot.
-I think Nick would save the South African Kettle Braai Cookbook (not pictured).
+I think Nick would save the South African Kettle Braai Cookbook and Potjiekos Favourites.

 6. If you were a cookbook, which cookbook would you be?

-Tarts With tops On.
-Come on, how can you beat that for a name??
+Tarts With Tops On.
+I mean, come on, how can you beat that for a name??